AbdelrahmanYahia/wes_gatk/README.md

                         A string value of extra args for annovar(must be used with = with no spaces (--annovar-extra-args='-arg1 -arg2'))
   --nirvana-extra-args ='-args'
                         A string value of extra args for nirvana(must be used with = with no spaces (--nirvana-extra-args='-arg1 -arg2'))
+  --annotation-threads N
+                        Number of threads to use during creating ubam and marking adaptors [default = 4] --annotation-mem N    Memory (GB) to use during creating ubam and marking adaptors [default = 5]

 Other:
   --continue            continue analysis when re-run